 Bed bugs are common invaders.
 Ninety-seven percent of pest control professionals report that they've treated structures for these invaders within the last year, according to the NPMA's 2018 Bugs Without Borders survey.
 If you suspect you have bed bugs:

+• Inspect everywhere in the bedroom.
 Even though the word bed is in the name, bed bugs also live in other pieces of furniture, behind wall outlets, on curtains, in baseboards, or almost anywhere else they can hide.

+• Contact a professional.
 Bed bugs are notoriously tricky to fully eliminate.
 Your best chance at a complete extermination is to hire a professional.

+• Schedule routine maintenance.
 If you have concerns about a bed bug re-infestation, protect your home with preventative services from a professional exterminator.

 Not only can a professional pest control contractor eliminate bed bugs and protect your home from another invasion, but they can also inspect your bedroom for other insects to exterminate.